 If hired directly (via e-mail or in person), make sure to send your client a contract to sign before beginning any work.
 It should include:

-- Payment – Specify the exact amount that your service will cost and the payment method, for example Paypal or a direct bank transfer.
+Payment – Specify the exact amount that your service will cost and the payment method, for example Paypal or a direct bank transfer.
 You can provide the payment information like your account number when sending your invoice after the work is complete.
-You may also want to be paid a deposit before you start work, which is a good idea when the budget is big.
-It could be 20% of the total cost of the project or more.
+You may also want to be paid a deposit before you start work, which is a good idea when the project is big.
+It could be 20% of the total cost of the project but you can decide what you are comfortable with yourself.

-- Completion – Here you can describe the procedure upon completing the project.
-Specify what you will provide after finishing work, like Photoshop files, other image files or physical products.
+Completion – Here you can describe the procedure upon completing the project.
+Specify what you will provide after finishing work, such as Photoshop files, other image files or physical products.
 The client will then proceed to transferring the payment within a specified timeframe, e.g. 15 working days or by the end of the following month.

-- Client responsibilities – Here you can request that your client provides all necessary information in order for you to be able to begin and complete your work.
-This is useful in cases where the client stops contacting you and because of that you are unable to complete work within the deadline.
+Client responsibilities – Here you can request that your client provides all necessary information in order for you to be able to begin and complete your work.
+This is useful in cases where the client stops contacting you and as a result you are unable to complete the work within the deadline.

-- Rights – This section identifies what rights will be transferred to the client upon completion of the project.
+Rights – This section identifies what rights will be transferred to the client upon completion of the project.
 How can the work be used, where, for how long and any other limitations you want to include.
 Remember that this is the real value of the work you are selling.
-You are giving your clients the rights to use your work and possibly gain profit from it so make sure you think this one through.
+You are giving your client the rights to use your work and possibly gain profit from it.
+Make sure you think this one through.

 Here is a very basic contract template that you can use as a starting point in drafting your own contract.
 Note that I am not a lawyer and I don’t take any responsibility for any faults that may be found with the template.
 I have prepared it myself based on information found online and used it when working directly with my clients.
 Within the template, all the text in red is where you should place information specific to your contract.

 If a client is unwilling to sign your contract it may be a big red sign that they are not planning to be fair to you.
-It would be wise to not work for them.
-Sometimes you may be the one provided an agreement and in that case read it carefully and make sure that you consent to all sections within it.
+It would be wise not to work for them.
+Sometimes you may be the one provided an agreement and in that case read it carefully and make sure that you consent to all sections within.
 Don’t be afraid to request a revision if you find something that you don’t want to agree to.

 Once you and your client signed a contract it can be useful in various cases.
 Every time you’re requested to do more work than you agreed to or aren’t getting paid on time, referring to it and reminding your client of its contents can solve your problem.
 A contract is a binding legal document and if you wanted to, you could use it to perform a legal action against them.
 Of course, it goes both ways so be sure you hold to your end of the deal!